Xcelerator: Rollbacks

-Occasionally, a train will not attain enough speed to make it over the initial 205 ft top hat element.
-Instead, the train will partially ascend the tower, stall and then roll back into magnetic brake fins situated on the launch track.
-This is known as a rollback and is part of the normal design of the ride.
-A rollback can cause the ride to close for an indefinite amount of time while the ride is reset and a sufficient number of test launches are performed.
-Rain, weight, frequency of launching, outside temperature, and overheating can contribute to a rollback.
+In rare cases, a train will not attain enough speed to make it over the initial 205 ft top hat element.
+This causes the train to partially ascend the tower, stall, and roll back onto the launch track where magnetic brake fins will stop the train.
+The ride is designed to handle rollbacks.
+Inclement weather, weight, and overheating are all factors that contribute to a rollback.